pranav-gujar/Tic-Tac-Toe/README.md

 2. Players take turns clicking on the game board to mark their moves.
 3. The game will automatically detect and highlight the winning combination or declare a draw if no moves are left.
 4. Click the reset button to start a new game at any time.

-- Thanks to Prodigy Infotech for providing the opportunity to work on this project during my web development internship.